CommunityToolkit/WindowsCommunityToolkit/docs/controls/xaml-islands/WindowsXamlHost.md

 ## Add a custom UWP control

 You can add a custom control that contains one or more UWP controls and custom functionality.
-To do this, you'll configure two projects: A UWP class library project, and the WPF application project.
+To do this, you'll configure two projects: A UWP class library project, and the WPF or Windows Forms application project.

+The following instructions uses a WPF project.

 ### Configure a UWP class library project